NBA Rumors: Luka Doncic Could Recruit ‘Longtime Mentor’ Goran Dragic To Dallas In 2020 Free Agency

 Miami Heat point guard Goran Dragic is set to be one of the most coveted veterans on the free agency market in the 2020 offseason.
-Dragic may be highly expected to return to South Beach next season, but anything is possible until he officially inks a new contract with the Heat.
+Dragic is highly expected to return to South Beach next season, but anything is possible until he officially inks a new contract with the Heat.
 One of the teams that could try to steal the Slovenian floor general from Miami is the Dallas Mavericks.

 With their obvious need for additional star power on their roster, Mandela Namaste of Bleacher Report believes that Mavericks superstar Luka Doncic should consider recruiting his “longtime mentor” to Dallas in the 2020 free agency.
 Though he’s already on the downside of his career, Namaste thinks that pairing Dragic with Doncic and Kristaps Porzingis would strengthen the Mavericks’ chances of fully dominating the loaded Western Conference and bringing home the Larry O’Brien Trophy in the 2020-21 NBA season.